FarzanAkhtar/foodie/README.md

 # foodie
-A mobile application for searching restaurants built using React Native.
+A mobile application for searching restaurants built using React Native Datacall using Yelp API